johnbillion/plugin-info/readme.txt

 == Screenshots ==

 1. Adding a plugin to a post.
 Remember to use the slug and not the name, as using the name isn't 100% reliable (you can try it though).

+== Changelog ==

+= 0.7 (2009/06/21) =
+* Bugfix to prevent loss of plugin info when using Quick Edit.
+* Support for changelogs.

+= 0.6 (2009/03/25) =
+* Shortcodes in the post meta box can now be clicked to insert them into your post.
+* Addition of custom sub-headings contained in the 'other notes' section.

+= 0.5.1 (2009/03/14) =
+* Ensure all 'plugin info' posts are found in the update process.

+= 0.5 (2009/03/11) =
+* Matt Martz is in ur plugins fixin ur codes.
+(Hourly updates now work.)

+= 0.4.1 (2009/03/06) =
+* Addition of 'profile', 'profile_url' and 'other_notes' shortcodes.

+= 0.4 (2009/03/05) =
+* Periodic updating of plugin information using WP-Cron.
+* Addition of 'screenshots' shortcode.
+* Addition of a nice meta box on the writing screen.
+* Better overall error handling.
+* More props to: Matt Martz.

+= 0.3 (2009/01/31) =
+* A completely broken release :(

+= 0.2 (2009/01/20) =
+* Additions and updates to several shortcode attributes.
+* Mad props to: Matt Martz & Kim Parsell.

+= 0.1 (2008/12/16) =
+* Initial release.